He takes such small steps* * *

 There's also another something else.
 It sings, too, in its own way.
 It is spirituality -- the capacity to take it in, to attend appreciatively to experience and be fulfilled -- and the capacity to manifest the virtues of peace, love, and wisdom for ourselves, for others, and with others.

 These two are worth practicing at.
-Unless you happen to have one of those rare congenital conditions, they are worth cultivating, and getting better at.
+Unless you happen to have one of those rare congenital conditions, both music and spirituality, together and separately, are worth cultivating, and getting better at.

 Then one sees the world rightly.